View programs

 The two-year Event Planning program provides the aspiring event coordinator with a comprehensive understanding of the business of events.
 Students develop and apply essential skills in leadership, financial management, decision-making, critical thinking, and strategic planning.

 As a critical part of their learning, students participate in several experiential events, including a capstone event.
 This experiential component provides opportunities for students to apply the skills acquired in their event planning courses.
-In addition to earning a diploma, students also obtain several valuable certifications they can add to their resumes, which enhances their qualifications and job ready status upon graduation.
+In addition to earning a diploma, students also obtain several valuable certifications including the Microsoft Office Specialist certifications.

 Upon completing the Event Planning program and obtaining an event planning certificate, you can expect to understand and be able to do the following: